What Happens If I Don't Pay My Second Mortgage?

 What Happens to Homes With Higher Values

-If your home's value is greater than the amount you owe on your first mortgage, your second mortgage is at least partially secured.
+If your home's value exceeds the amount you owe on your first mortgage, your second mortgage is at least partially secured.
 So, the proceeds from a foreclosure sale will pay off the second mortgage in part or in full.

 What Happens to Underwater Homes

-In most cases, if you're underwater and fall behind on payments for your second mortgage, the holder of the second mortgage probably won't start a foreclosure.
+In most cases, if you're underwater and fall behind on payments for your second mortgage, the second mortgage holder probably won't start a foreclosure.
 That's because all the money from the foreclosure sale would go to the senior lender.
-But the second-mortgage lender could, if allowed by state law, sue you personally for repayment of the loan.
+But the second mortgage lender could, if allowed by state law, sue you personally for repayment of the loan.

 Lawsuits From Lenders on Second Mortgages, HELOCs, and Other Junior Lienholders

-Again, even if the second-mortgage holder decides not to foreclose, that lender can potentially, if state law permits it, sue you to recover the money it loaned you.
-This type of suit commonly happens after the first-mortgage holder forecloses, though it could happen sooner.
+Again, even if the second mortgage holder decides not to foreclose, that lender can potentially sue you to recover the money it loaned you if state law permits it.
+This type of suit commonly happens after the first mortgage holder forecloses, though it could happen sooner.

 Sold-Out Junior Lienholders